zilishen/documentation/content/nms/adm/about/api-overview.md

 The App Delivery Manager API extends the Instance Manager [API]({{< relref "/nms/nim/about/api-overview" >}}) to provide additional endpoints, which enables a user to manage NGINX configurations using an app-centric approach.

-The following diagram shows a graphical view of the ADM API endpoints as well as the relationships between them:
+The following diagram shows a graphical view of the App Delivery Manager API endpoints as well as the relationships between them:

 {{< img src="adm/about/adm-objects.jpg" alt="App Delivery Manager Objects" width="75%">}}

-{{< note >}}Solid lines indicate references to other endpoint objects in the overall system (ADM, NIM), whereas dotted lines indicate parent/child container relationships within ADM. {{< /note >}}
+{{< note >}}Solid lines indicate references to other endpoint objects in the overall system (App Delivery Manager, Instance Manager), whereas dotted lines indicate parent/child container relationships within App Delivery Manager. {{< /note >}}

 Summary of the Objects: